The Medieval Warfare museum

 Range of fire: 200 metres

 Equipped with an articulated counterweight, this machine was used up until the 16th century.
-Despite a slow firing rate, one to two shots per hour, it was the most powerful and most precise machine in the Middle Ages.
-A veritable weapon of dissuasion, just the sight of it would cause many strongholds to capitulate.
+Despite a slow firing rate, one to two shots per hour, it was the most powerful and most precise machine of the Middle Ages.
+Just the sight of it was enough to make most people surrender.

 Characteristics: articulated double-counterweighted machine